microsoft/vscode-extension-samples/README.md

 - Listing of used VS Code API and Contribution Points
 - Code of the same style, enforced using TSLint

+## Prerequisites

+You need to have [node](https://nodejs.org/en/) and [npm](https://nodejs.org/en/) installed on your system to run the examples.
+It is recommended to use the node version used for VS Code developement itself which is documented [here](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#prerequisites)

 ## Usage

 - `git clone https://github.com/Microsoft/vscode-extension-samples`